areejhum/matplotlip/README.md

   * Where would the labels for that scatter plot come from?

-  Again, don't let the magnitude of a programming task scare you off.
+  I learned from the project that don't let the magnitude of a programming task scare you off.
 Ultimately, every programming problem boils down to a handful of bite-sized tasks.

 * I get help when I need it!
 There is never any shame in asking.
 But, as always, ask a _specific_ question.
 You'll never get a great answer to "I'm lost."

-### Copyright

-Trilogy Education Services © 2019.
-All Rights Reserved.
+## enjoy